Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Build requires more than one step [CC-E1]
 - Tests require more than one step [CC-E2]
 - Build is too long to complete

+On repo structure, _cf_.
+[WhyYouShouldUseAMonorepo] & [We’ll Never Know Whether Monorepos Are Better]

+> There’s no way to measure productivity in software, so there’s no way to know whether controversial, expensive “productivity enhancing” projects actually deliver on their promise, even in hindsight.

 ### Tests
 - F.I.R.S.T tests : Fast Independent Repeatable Self-Validating Timely (written just before prod code) [CC-Chapt9]